-Different audit frequencies can be determined in order to take advantage of international agreements between OS and other standard owners.
+Different audit frequencies can be determined in order to take advantage of international agreements between QS and other standard owners.

-Follow-up audit after K.O. evaluations during a regular audit is permissible to only examine the implementation of corrective measures by means of documentary evidence.
+Follow-up audit after K.O. evaluations during a regular audit

 If an audit is not passed, a follow-up audit in the form of a complete regular audit must be conducted on site (see 5.3.3 Audit result).
 The decision on the extent of the follow-up audit is in the responsibility of the certification body and has to be justified upon request.